 Mike has won 20 Emmy Awards and numerous honors and broadcast awards.
 He is a veteran journalist who has used computers to break some of his biggest stories.
 His television work has appeared on various NBC and cable television network stations across the country.
 He spent 18 years as head of the I-Team investigative unit at WDIV-TV in Detroit and before that worked for ten years as an investigative reporter at The Detroit News.

-He’s one of the country’s leading experts in using the Internet for research and information-gathering and teaches seminars all over the world to corporations and civic, religious and professional organizations.
+He’s one of the country’s leading experts in using the Internet for research and information-gathering and has taught seminars all over the world to corporations and civic, religious and professional organizations.
 He once spent three weeks in Israel, Jordan, Bahrain and Egypt teaching journalists the Internet in a trip sponsored by the U.S. State Department.